ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - What commands did he run to get that nice tree with all the files for each commit?
 And the nice neat lists for commit, type, size and path? `git ls-tree HEAD -r -l` gets you the list, but still not sure about that nicely formatted tree.

 ### Discussion notes

+- In real Git, maybe there's something that looks for renames, since that's an easy compress given the content hasn't changed.
+- Tangent: Dropbox used to use S3 for storage, but now has their own homegrown system.
+Maybe they're using delta compression, too?
+Might be something on their technical blog about this.
+- "One observation we can make from the above data is that objects tend to compress either very well or very poorly".
+Is this driven by user behavior?
+If we encouraged users to use Git differently, could we impact this?
+- Nice summary on Git and compression from @matthewmccullough: https://gist.github.com/matthewmccullough/2695758
+- "Ruby Garbage Collection in Under 2 Hours" book recommendation: https://flurly.com/p/ruby-garbage-collection

 From @aharpole: